Slavery Trafficking Statement

 Manx Telecom (MT) is the leading Communications Solutions provider on the Isle of Man.
 Across the Group we have approximately 300 employees and are headquartered in the Isle of Man, with Synapse360 operating from the IOM and the UK.
 Our supply chain includes partnering with many of the global leaders in telecommunications and IT network infrastructure and top tier equipment suppliers.
 Around 850 suppliers form part of our supply chain with around 60 of these being key International partners also.

-We recognise that our role as a major corporate entity on the Isle of Man goes beyond offering employees worthwhile careers, providing customers with the latest technology, and delivering increasing shareholder value to investors.
+We recognise that our role as a major corporate entity on the Isle of Man goes beyond offering employees worthwhile careers and providing customers with the latest technology.
 We understand that our operations touch the lives of nearly every person living and working on the Island and our impact as a technology provider is global, therefore, we have responsibilities to the wider community.

 All our activities stem from, and are aligned with our core values, as embodied by our brand.
 Our brand values – Enterprising, Proactive, Confident, and Trusted – inform and shape our entire approach to our activities and characterise our involvement with them.